Imposing Boundary Conditions on Neural Operators via Learned Function Extensions: Introduction

 \paragraph{Contributions.} In this work, we focus on OL for PDE boundary value problems (BVP) in which the solution exhibits extreme sensitivity to BCs.
 For parabolic and hyperbolic PDEs, the solution typically shows limited sensitivity to BCs over short time horizons.
 In parabolic PDEs, diffusion-like behavior causes the influence of BCs to propagate gradually over time rather than inducing an instantaneous global effect.
 Similarly, hyperbolic PDEs have finite propagation speed, resulting in local and time-delayed influence of the BCs.
 Elliptic PDEs, in contrast, are time-independent, and their solution at any point in the domain depends on the BCs imposed along the entire boundary.
 As a result, even small changes in BCs can lead to global variations in the solution, since there is no intrinsic propagation direction.
 For this reason, the current work considers elliptic PDEs as a worst-case scenario in terms of BC sensitivity.
 Nevertheless, all methods and techniques proposed in this work are directly applicable to initial-boundary value problems, with no expected limitations.
 The main contributions of this work are summarized as follows:

--\parskip -\parskip { \begin{itemize} \item A general and flexible OL framework that extends existing OL architectures to \emph{explicitly incorporate} complex BCs. \item A procedure that unifies Dirichlet, Neumann, and Robin BCs into a physically consistent representation with well-balanced normalized input functions. \item A collection of 18 PDE datasets~\footnote{available at \hyperlink{doi.org/10.5281/zenodo.18377370}{https://doi.org/10.5281/zenodo.18377370}.}~\cite{datasets} featuring diverse BCs across samples.
+-\parskip -\parskip { \begin{itemize} \item A general and flexible OL framework that extends existing architectures to \emph{explicitly incorporate} complex BCs. \item A procedure that unifies Dirichlet, Neumann, and Robin BCs into a physically consistent representation with well-balanced normalized input functions. \item A collection of 18 PDE datasets~\footnote{available at \hyperlink{doi.org/10.5281/zenodo.18377370}{doi.org/10.5281/zenodo.18377370}}~\cite{datasets} featuring diverse BCs across samples.
 In the most complex configuration, we consider eight boundary segments with random sizes, random locations, and randomly assigned component-wise BC types.
-The domains are discretized with unstructured and locally refined meshes and include highly non-convex geometries containing holes. \item Extensive numerical experiments demonstrating the effectiveness of the proposed framework using graph-based and transformer-based neural operators, achieving state-of-the-art accuracy with substantial improvements over prior work across a wide range of geometries and BC configurations. \end{itemize} }
+The domains are discretized with unstructured and locally refined meshes and include highly non-convex geometries containing holes. \item Extensive numerical experiments~\footnote{codes available at \hyperlink{github.com/sprmsv/olbc}{github.com/sprmsv/olbc}} demonstrating the effectiveness of the proposed framework using graph-based and transformer-based neural operators, achieving state-of-the-art accuracy with substantial improvements over prior work across a wide range of geometries and BC configurations. \end{itemize} }